 The WVAS provides educational, inspirational, and motivational art opportunities for its members and the community through monthly programs and scheduled workshops.

 Monthly programming is typically held on the 3rd Tuesday of each month at 7:00 pm.
-We are currently meeting over Zoom due to the pandemic.

 - To offer opportunities to learn new techniques through workshops, demonstrations, plein air paint outs, field trips, and media presentations.

 - To foster opportunities for artists to exhibit their work through shows both juried and non-juried, as well as other community local venues.

 - To publicize WVAS and other art events and opportunities through meetings, social media, and traditional media.